For business leaders

 The page represents a durable category, not a temporary state.
 'In stock items' changes constantly; 'women's winter boots' is stable.

-Different filters have different SEO value.
-Here's the general guidance; always validate with your own keyword data.
+Different website facets have different SEO value.
+Here's the general guidance for filter navigation SEO; always validate with your own keyword data.

 Often worth indexing